When I was very young, I remembered seeing monks on the road. I wondered about them. What were these people?

 It will not be complete without the mention of Bhante’s amazing skill.
 When we ask questions, it is not surprising to hear his answers with references made to the Suttas.
 Sometimes it felt just like sitting beside the Buddha while listening to his answers with Sutta quotes.
 We are so lucky.
 What a privilege!

-Now it is apt for a quote in Digha Nikaya 31.
+Now it is apt for a quote from Digha Nikaya 31.
 When the Exalted One had spoken thus, Sigala, the young householder, said as follows:“Excellent, Lord, excellent!
 It is as if, Lord, a man were to set upright that which was overturned, or were to reveal that which was hidden, or were to point out the way to one who had gone astray, or were to hold a lamp amidst the darkness, so that those who have eyes may see.
 Even so, has the doctrine been explained in various ways by the Exalted One.
 I take refuge, Lord, in the Buddha, the Dhamma, and the Sangha.
 May the Exalted One receive me as a lay follower; as one who has taken refuge from this very day to life’s end.”

 To Luangpor Dhammavuddho, I bow down with my deepest respect and thanks.
 I am eternally grateful to him.